 \subsection{Network Architecture}

-\textbf{Architecture Overview.} At its core, Stylos employs a geometry backbone that alternates frame-wise and global attention to process multiple input views and infer geometry-related parameters such as positions, scales, orientations, and opacities.
-To enable stylization, we introduce a dedicated conditioning branch, the \emph{Style Aggregator}, which fuses content and style features through cross-attention and predicts style-aware color embeddings for each Gaussian.
+Stylos employs a geometry backbone that alternates frame-wise and global attention to process multiple input views and infer geometry-related parameters such as positions, scales, orientations, and opacities.
+To enable stylization, we introduce a dedicated conditioning branch, where the \emph{Style Aggregator} fuses content and style features through cross-attention and predicts style-aware color embeddings for each Gaussian.
 In this way, geometry remains derived solely from the backbone, while style representation is conditioned on the style reference.
 We next detail the geometric backbone in Sec.~\ref{sec:geom_backbone}, the style aggregation module in Sec.~\ref{sec:style_agg}, and the prediction heads in Sec.~\ref{sec:heads}.